sfepy/sfepy/doc/users_guide.rst

         # conditions.
         'active_only' : False,

+        # If active_only is False, i.e. all DOFs are included in tangent
+        # matrices, the E(P)BC rows and columns are by default set to zeros
+        # everywhere except the diagonal, which is set to one.
+Set this to
+        # False to do nothing instead, for example when manually scaling matrix
+        # blocks in a multi-physical problem by their largest value magnitude.
+        'not_active_only_modify_matrix' : True,

         # bool, default: False.
 If True, all DOF connectivities are used to
         # pre-allocate the matrix graph.
 If False, only cell region
         # connectivities are used.